jacobwilliams/NumDiff/README.md

 fpm build --profile release --flag "-DREAL32"
 ```

+Note that the [pyplot-fortran](https://github.com/jacobwilliams/pyplot-fortran) library is a dependency for one of the test cases.
+FPM will automatically download the right version.

 ## Documentation

 The latest API documentation can be found [here](https://jacobwilliams.github.io/NumDiff/).
 This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford) (note that the included `build.sh` script will also generate these files).